Aliases for RPS24 Gene

 GeneCards Summary for RPS24 Gene

 RPS24 (Ribosomal Protein S24) is a Protein Coding gene.
-Diseases associated with RPS24 include diamond-blackfan anemia 3 and diamond-blackfan anemia.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include nucleotide binding and translation initiation factor binding.
+Diseases associated with RPS24 include Diamond-Blackfan Anemia 3 and Diamond-Blackfan Anemia.
+Among its related pathways are Viral mRNA Translation and Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S.
+Gene Ontology (GO) annotations related to this gene include structural constituent of ribosome.

 Required for processing of pre-rRNA and maturation of 40S ribosomal subunits.